-Important Caregiver Skills to Keep Seniors Happy in Their Home14 minute read
+Important Caregiver Skills to Keep Seniors Happy in Their Home11 minute read

 Whether you are a family member, a neighbor, or a professional, being a caregiver comes with its own challenges and responsibilities.
-No matter the amount of needs and dependence/independence level of the senior, a caregiver is expected to be skilled at meeting those needs or long-term care.
-Taking care of your own needs is less of a challenge.
+No matter the dependence/independence level of the senior, a caregiver is expected to be skilled at meeting those needs long-term.

 Care giving is a demanding role that more people are taking on.
 The Family Caregiver Alliance reported that more than 65 million Americans provide unpaid care to a relative, a neighbor, or a friend.
 Becoming a skilled caregiver takes a lot of practice.
 A skilled caregiver will learn and understand how to control the spread of disease, how to make the senior feel happy through social-emotional development, how to manage the child-like behavior of some seniors, how to care for them when sick and how to manage time effectively.